 Several common reasons exist for why WordPress websites get hacked.
-Let’s upack each of them.
+Let’s unpack each of them.

 Not all web hosts are created equal and choosing one solely on price can end up costing you way more in the long run with security issues.
 Most shared hosting environments are secure, but some do not properly separate users accounts.Your host should be vigilant about applying the latest security patches and following other important hosting security best practices related to server and file security.